 Whether or not a detainment is “reasonable,” or for a reasonable period of time, is a determination a judge makes based on all of the facts of a given case.9

-Under PC 490.5, a “shop owner or merchant” is an owner or operator of any store used for the purchase or sale of any personal property capable of manual delivery.10
+Under PC 490.5, a “shop owner or merchant” is an owner or operator of any store used to purchase or sell any personal property capable of manual delivery.10

-5. Can retailers use force in detaining a shoplifter?
+5. Can retailers use force to detain a shoplifter?

 An owner has the legal right to use force in detaining you (an alleged shoplifter).